 Transfer Case Design

 Some PTO air compressor manufacturers redesign or heavily modify the vehicles’ transfer case to create the space needed to fit the PTO and its tertiary components.
 Unfortunately, this may void the OEM warranty on the transfer case and other parts of the vehicle as well.

-Manufacturers who recognize the significance of this shortcoming have designed PTO air compressors that work with the existing transfer cases, no modifications required.
-While this solution requires more sophisticated engineering, with mounting kits designed for specific makes and models, it prevents warranty and maintenance issues for the end user.
+Manufacturers who recognize the significance of this shortcoming have designed PTO air compressors that work with the existing transfer cases, with no modifications required.
+While this solution requires more sophisticated engineering, with mounting kits designed for specific makes and models, it prevents warranty and maintenance issues for the operator.